Accessories and I/O

 Apple's first desktop chip, the M1, now powers the latest 13-inch MacBook Pro, MacBook Air, and Mac mini.
 The SoC uses 5nm architecture, like the iPhone 12 and iPad Air 4, and is faster than 98% of PC laptops.

 The M1 beats out every Intel processor even though this is Apple's first stab at a custom desktop processor.
 The transition has led to Intel shamelessly mocking Apple computers in its latest "Go PC" ad campaign.

 Face ID is a biometric authentication system that scans a user's face to unlock the device.
-It uses a sensor array located behind the notch on newer iPhone models.
+It uses a sensor array located at the top of the display on most iPhone models.
 Face ID is also present on iPad Pro.

 Touch ID is a biometric authentication system that scans a user's fingerprint to unlock the device.
 It uses sensors embedded beneath the Home Button in older iPhone models and the iPhone SE.
-The iPad Air 4 has Touch ID embedded in the Top Button.
+The iPad Air 5, iPad mini 6, and 10.9-inch iPad has Touch ID embedded in the Top Button.